I made a tier ranking for each ArgoCD setting.

 getCluster()

-Because the actual use is unknown, Lightning Talk classified it as Tier 3, but I think it would be more appropriate to classify it as Tier 4.
+Because the actual use is unknown, the Lightning Talk classified it as Tier 3, but I think it would be more appropriate to classify it as Tier 4.

-Tier 5: Nobody needs it
+Tier 5: No one needs it

 Resource Tracking(Label)